killshot13/mdEditor/styles/rules.md

 ```

 Note: A single leading and trailing space is allowed by the specification and
-automatically trimmed (to allow for embedded backticks):
+automatically trimmed (in order to allow for code spans that embed backticks):

 ```markdown
 `` `backticks` ``
 ```

-Note: A single leading or trailing space is allowed if used to separate code span
+Note: A single leading or trailing space is allowed if used to separate code
-markers from an embedded backtick:
+span markers from an embedded backtick (though the space is not trimmed):

 ```markdown
 `` ` embedded backtick``
 ```

-Rationale: Violations of this rule can lead to improperly rendered content.
+Rationale: Violations of this rule are usually unintentional and may lead to
+improperly-rendered content.
+If spaces beside backticks are intentional, this
+rule can be disabled for that line or file.

 <a name="md039"></a>

-## MD039 - Spaces inside link text
+## `MD039` - Spaces inside link text

-Tags: whitespace, links
+Tags: `links`, `whitespace`

-Aliases: no-space-in-links
+Aliases: `no-space-in-links`

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered on links that have spaces surrounding the link text: